tgroshon/maze-kata/README.md

         - 'pop' when all decision paths exhausted
 7. How do I parse an image?
     - maze grid cells are uniform sizes, but small pixel variations are possible
-    - use OpenCV to sample centerpoints of each grid cell and make matrix of "spaces" or "walls"
+    - use OpenCV to sample points of each grid cell to derive a matrix of cells as "spaces" or "walls"
 8. How do I output a solution?
     - a solution is an ordered list of cell addresses
     - overlay markings for each solution address on a copy of the original image